iosClassForBeginner/mapApp-en/README.md

   <div style="text-align:center"><img src ="https://github.com/iosClassForBeginner/mapApp-en/blob/master/Resourses/smaple.gif" /></div>

   Thank you for visiting our account.
 We are going to make a simple map app in an hour.
-If would you like to study yourself before hands-on, or review what yo have learned in the session, please use the following material.
+If would you like to study yourself before hands-on, or review what you have learned in the session, please use the following material.

 ## We are providing free hands-on on a monthly basis
   Meetup